April 5, 2019

-Extraintestinal manifestations of IBD are common and involve nearly every organ system.
-Renal and urinary involvement has been reported to occur in 4% to 23% of IBD patients manifested primarily as urinary calculi, fistulas, and ureteral obstruction.
+Extraintestinal manifestations of inflammatory bowel disease are common and involve nearly every organ system.
+Renal and urinary involvement has been reported to occur in 4% to 23% of inflammatory bowel disease patients manifested primarily as urinary calculi, fistulas, and ureteral obstruction.

 Parenchymal renal disease is rare but has been well documented in the form of case reports and small series describing glomerulonephritis, minimal change disease, secondary amyloidosis, and tubulointerstitial nephritis.

 Renal biopsy is not frequently performed on patients with IBD, though it should be considered in patients presenting with renal insufficiency, proteinuria, or hematuria, particularly if other comorbid conditions are absent or renal insufficiency persists despite removal of nephrotoxic agents.

 Glomerular involvement in IBD is rare, although several morphologic patterns of glomerular injury have been described: